dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-Aggregate_ghost_detail_module2d.json (synthetic registry_entrys are always created for ghosts by module2b and module2d appends the gatekeeper decisions
+The aggregate_ghost_detail_module2d.json is shown below (synthetic registry_entrys are always created for ghosts by module2b and module2d appends the gatekeeper decisions

-These entries are then processed by module2e
+(These entries are then later processed by module2e, and the new code shown above)

 ```
 {